jolicode/castor/doc/going-further/repack.md

 > Castor will automatically import all files in the current directly.
 > So ensure to have the less files possible in the directory where you run the
 > repack task to avoid including useless files in the phar.

+## Going further

+Packaging your Castor app as a phar simplifies distribution but requires PHP setup on target systems.

+[Castor's `compile` command](compile.md) streamlines this by embedding the phar in a PHP binary, creating a standalone executable for diverse environments.